 In 1996, Uruguay reformed its retirement system by introducing a defined-contribution subsystem based on individual capitalization to complement the existing defined-benefit (pay-as-you-go) system.
-While the latter is administered by the social security administration, Banco de Previsión Social (BPS), and is mandatory for all workers6, the former is mandatory only for high-wage workers.
-However, in practice most active workers participate in the defined-contribution subsystem and have an individual account in a Pension Fund Administrator (PFA).
+While the latter is administered by the social security administration, Banco de Previsión Social (BPS), and is mandatory for all workers7, the former is mandatory only for high-wage workers.
+However, in practice, most active workers participate in the defined-contribution subsystem and have an individual account in a PFA.
 This subsystem is partitioned into two.
 Before retirement, workers' contributions to individual savings accounts are managed and invested by PFAs, financial institutions regulated by the Central Bank (BCU).
-After retirement, an insurance company pays an annuity based on workers age at retirement and accumulated savings7.
+After retirement, an insurance company pays an annuity based on the worker's age at retirement and accumulated savings8.